pythonanywhere/script-to-webapp-tutorial/turning-a-script-into-a-website.md

 <img src="/static/images/script-to-webapp-globals-free-account-4.png">

 But if you have a paid account, you'll see some weird behaviour.
-The results will look a bit random, but here's an example of the kind of thing you might see:
+Exactly what you'll get will depend on various random factors, but it will be something like this:

 <img src="/static/images/script-to-webapp-globals-paid-account-1.png">